a knife and fork in eggs and bacon where to get the best breakfast in Ireland

 The hotel’s drawing room is a popular place for guests to hang out.
 The open fire and the relaxed furniture give it a homey feel.

-Rozzers Restaurant is where you can also avail of a delicious breakfast.
+The judges were particularly impressed with Rozzers Restaurant, where you can also avail of a delicious breakfast.

 Nearby Attraction: Muckross House, Gardens & Traditional Farms